nap2000/docs/online-required.rst

 Individual Questions
 --------------------

 Set the property to be edited to **Required**.
-The properties menu shows always the property that is currently selected by default this is **Question Text**.
+The properties menu shows the property that is currently selected , the default property is **Question Text**.

 .. figure::  _images/onlineRequired1.jpg
    :align:   center